The Golden Ass: Aristomenes' Tale

 At the beginning of Book One, Lucius encounters two men arguing on the road about the truth of one's story.
 Lucius is interested, and offers the teller a free lunch for his tale.

 Aristomenes goes on business for cheese and he runs into his friend Socrates, who is disheveled and emaciated.
 Aristomenes clothes Socrates and takes him to the bathhouse.
 Aristomenes berates Socrates for leaving his family.
-While they're eating lunch, Socrates tells about his affair with Meroë.
+While they are eating lunch, Socrates tells about his affair with Meroë.
 Socrates tells Aristomenes that Meroë is an ugly witch who turns her ex-lovers into rather unfortunate animals.
 Aristomenes doesn't believe Socrates' tale but is nevertheless afraid.
 Aristomenes barricades the door and they both go to bed.
 In the middle of the night, Meroë and Panthia break in, cut open Socrates, drain his blood, rip out his heart, and replace it with a sponge.
 Before leaving, they urinate on Aristomenes.
 The witches spare Aristomenes because they want him to bury Socrates in the land.
 Aristomenes fears that he will be blamed for the death of his friend and attempts to hang himself, but is comically stopped when the rope is revealed to be too rotten to support his weight.
 In the morning, Socrates wakes up and everything seems to be normal.
 They continue travelling and reach a stream, where Socrates bends to take a drink, which causes the sponge to fall out and him to die.
 Aristomenes buries Socrates in the ground, and then proceeds on his way.